fenfire-org/project/teaching/TIE363/www/lectures/lecture2/index.rst

 =============================================================

 :Lecture date: 2005-03-31
+:Written by: Benja Fallenstein

+First, these's a thesis of one `idea <../issues/one-idea-is/>`_ .
+That's why we didn't get all done for this lecture.

 There are two main topics in this lecture.
 First, we want to talk about our vision for the Fenfire project.
 Second, we want